Medically reviewed by Drugs.com. Last updated on Dec 3, 2021.

 Chemical Class: Nitrogen Mustard

-Melphalan injection is used to treat multiple myeloma (bone marrow cancer) and as a conditioning treatment before a bone marrow transplantation procedure in patients with multiple myeloma.
+Melphalan injection is used to treat multiple myeloma (bone marrow cancer) before receiving a stem cell transplant (conditioning treatment).
 Melphalan belongs to the group of medicines called alkylating agents (cancer medicines).
 It works by interfering with the growth of cancer cells, which are eventually destroyed by the body.
 Since the growth of normal cells may also be affected by melphalan, other unwanted effects will also occur.
 Before you begin treatment with melphalan, talk to your doctor about the benefits as well as the risks of using it.

 This medicine is to be given only by or under the direct supervision of your doctor.